Status

 2026 — ongoing

-Documentation strengthens any individual mass-tort claim, even though it is not
+Documentation strengthens any individual claim, even though it is not

-required to start the free case review.
+required to begin exploring one.
 Helpful evidence includes:

 • Bank or credit-card statements showing deposits to DraftKings or FanDuel